vroulet/vroulet.github.io/_pages/cv.md

 Specialization (French) *Master Mathématiques, Vision et Apprentissage* (English equivalent) *Machine Learning*

 **Awards**
-*University of Washington Data Science Postdoctoral Fellowship*
+* University of Washington Data Science Postdoctoral Fellowship
+* Outstanding reviewer for the Neural Information processing Systems Conference, granted to 10% of the reviewers
+* PhD grant AMX from Ecole Polytechnique

 **Details**
 Apart from research, I'm fond of music, I play bass and I animated the music association of my university.